OfficeDev/office-js-docs-pr/docs/includes/powerpoint-tutorial-insert-image.md

 4. In the **Add Controller** dialog window, enter **PhotoController** as the controller name and choose the **Add** button.
 Visual Studio creates and opens the **PhotoController.cs** file.

 5. Replace the entire contents of the **PhotoController.cs** file with the following code that calls the Bing service to retrieve the photo of the day as a Base64 encoded string.
+When you use the Office JavaScript API to insert the image into the document, it will require that image data be specified as a Base64 encoded string.

     ```csharp
     using System;